 Annexure-A to the Auditors Report

-i. (a) The Company has not maintained proper records showing full particulars,including quantitative details and situation of fixed assets.
+1. a.
+The Company has not maintained proper records showing fullparticulars,including quantitative details and situation of fixed assets.

-ii.
-The physical verification of the inventory excluding stocks with third parties has not been conducted at reasonable intervals by the management.
+2. The physical verification of the inventory excluding stocks with third parties has not been conducted at reasonable intervals by the management.
 However, the physical verification report if done by any third party has been not shared with us.

 |Financial Year||Section under which TDS due||Amount|

-b.
-According to the information and explanations given to us and on the basis of our examinations of records of the company, there are no dues of sales tax, Service tax, GST and value added tax, wealth tax, duty of customs and cess which have not been deposited on account of any dispute.
+c.
+According to the information and explanations given to us, there are no material dues of sales tax, service tax and value added tax, wealth tax, duty of customs and cess which have not been deposited with the appropriate authorities on account of any dispute.
 However, according to information and explanations given to us, the following dues of income tax, have not been deposited by the Company on account of disputes:

 |Income Tax Act, 1961||143(1)a||A.Y.2010-11||Jurisdictional AO||16,77,610||16,77,610|